fakedata-haskell/fakedata/README.md

 Person {personName = "Antony Langosh", personAddress = "Suite 599 599 Brakus Flat, South Mason, MT 59962-6876"}
 ```

-You would have noticed in the above output that the name and address are the same as in the first and second REPL interaction we do.
-That's because in this library all the outputs are deterministic.
-If you want a different set of ouput, you have to modify the random generator output:
+You would have noticed in the above output that the name and address
+are the same as generated before in the GHCi REPL.
+That's because, by
+default all the generated data are deterministic.
+If you want a
+different set of ouput each time, you would have to modify the random
+generator output:

 ```
 main :: IO ()